-MARIA RADOEVA graduated from the Sofia National Academy of Music in 2006 year, where she studied with Assoc.
-Lyudmila Hadjieva, and in 2012 took a master’s degree.
+MARIA RADOEVA graduated from the Prof. Pancho Vladigerov National Academy of Music, Sofia in 2006 year, where she studied with Assoc.
+Prof. Lyudmila Hadjieva, and in 2012 took her Master’s degree.
 Her love for vocal music originated with the Bulgarian National Radio Children’s Choir where she has been performing as soloist for a stretch of ten years.
 Laureate of a number of competitions in Bulgaria, such as those named after Svetoslav Obretenov, Georgi Zlatev-Cherkin, Lubomir Pipkov, etc., Maria is also the special prizewinner at the Marl Chamber Music Competition, Germany.

 Regular attendant of Raina Kabaivanska master classes in the period between 2006 and 2012, Radoeva was also many times named a scholarship holder of the Raina Kabaivanska Fund at the New Bulgarian University.
 Maria Radoeva was also student of Darina Takova and Plamen Beykov.